Home

 You can grow rosemary either from seed, by cuttings or division.

-It prefers a light, sandy, dry soil if you can manage.
+It prefers a light, sandy, dry soil if you can manage - that reflects its natural habitat of the Mediterranean.

 Add some lime to the planting hole - use a few crushed egg shells, some wood ash, garden lime or ground chalk.